Categories: Tips

 How After-Hours Call Handling Captures Missed Revenue

 Dental offices tend to focus on what happens during clinic hours.
 Phones ring, patients arrive, the schedule fills, and shifts throughout the day.
 Once the doors close, most practices assume activity simply pauses until morning.
-The reality looks a little different when call logs are reviewed over time.
+However, the reality is different when call logs are reviewed over time, revealing that After-Hours Call is a crucial part of the daily flow.

 A surprising number of patient calls happen late in the evening.
 Some appear right after dinner.
 Others come in close to midnight.
 These calls usually follow the same pattern.
 A person finally remembers they need to book an appointment and decides to handle it before the thought disappears.